 CEO and Founder of Kruze Consulting

-I’m a CPA/interim CFO and I assist over 200+ startups in SF, Chicago, & NYC.
+I’m a CPA/interim CFO and my team assists over 800+ startups in SF, Austin, Chicago, & NYC.
 A reasonable monthly cost for Accounting & HR depends on:

 The volume of your transactions: do you have 300 transactions hitting your bank account and credit cards every month, or 10,000 transactions?
 More transactions = more time = more money.